Testosterone is the male hormone responsible for sexual function and desire.

 Thus, low Testosterone is not a direct cause of ED.
 But it can contribute to ED in the following ways:

-Stress: Low Testosterone frequently causes Anxiety and stress.
-As stress is a cause of ED, low T can hinder your ability to achieve an erection during sex.
+- Stress: Low Testosterone causes Anxiety and stress.
+As stress is a cause of ED, low T can hinder your ability to get an erection during sex.

-Don’t wait until it’s too late; know all about the complications caused by abnormal testosterone levels.
-Read What Complications Can Abnormal Testosterone Level Cause?
+Don’t wait until it’s too late; know all about what causes low Testosterone levels.
+Read this article– What Causes Low Testosterone in Men: Causes of Male Hypogonadism.

 High Testosterone and Erectile Dysfunction